pravinmishraaws/Kubernetes-For-DevOps-Engineers-with-projects/Section 04: Kubernetes Services/Guided Lab 07: Kubernetes Services (ClusterIP).md

 kubectl exec -it tester -- sh -c "wget -qO- http://nginx-svc | head -n 5"
 ```

-**Why we did this:** Services are dumb without selectors.
-No label match → no endpoints → nowhere to send traffic.

-**Let’s recap:** The **label/selector contract** is fundamental.
-Your Deployment sets labels on Pods; your Service selects by those labels.
+**Let’s recap:** Services are simple but strict—**no label match, no endpoints**.
+Your Deployment owns labels; your Service selects them.

 ---

-### 2.5 See readiness influence (quick drill)
+### 2.5 See Readiness Influence on Routing (Quick Drill)

-Make one Pod temporarily **Not Ready** by changing readiness to a bad path and rolling only one replica—then restore it.
-This shows how “Not Ready” removes a Pod from traffic.

-1. Patch Deployment to 1 replica (keeps output compact):
+We’ll momentarily break readiness so a Pod is **NotReady**, and then observe how the Service reflects that.

+1. Keep things concise by scaling to one replica:

 ```bash
 kubectl scale deploy/nginx-deployment --replicas=1